Karen-Gallon/CCT-2019/README.md

 ## NOTICE
 + Images of each study note are kept in the `<filename>.assets` folder.
-+ PDF version of study notes can be found in the `Releases`.
++ PDF version of study notes can be found in the `releases`.